-In the first of a new 5-part blog series on mindful leadership and organisational culture, Sarah Carter, Director of Wisdom Fish, explores our dominant sub-personalities and how they impact our productivity, working relationships and behaviours.
+In this blog, Wisdom Fish explores sub-personalities and how they impact on our productivity, working relationships and behaviours.

 Do you have someone in your team who constantly seems to sabotage or criticise every idea you or others come up with?
 Is there another who just wants to keep everyone happy and so says ‘yes’ to everything?
 The guy in IT who does nothing but gossip or the fundraiser who turns everything into a joke?